earthly/website/blog/_posts/2022-04-18-tui-app-with-go.md

  - tui
 topic: go
 last_modified_at: 2023-04-17
+excerpt: "Learn how to build a terminal user interface (TUI) using the Go programming language and the Tview library.
+Discover how to create forms, lists, and text views, and how to switch between different views using the Pages widget.
+See how to capture user input, display contact information, and refresh the UI to avoid duplication.
+Explore the possibilities of TUIs and find out how they can be useful for certain applications."
 ---
 **We're [Earthly](https://earthly.dev/).
 We make building software simpler and therefore faster.
 Earthly is open-source and written in go.
 So if you're interested in a simpler way to build then [check us out](/).**